iphys/tmux-onepager/README.md

 # tmux-onepager

 This is a one-pager ODP/PDF document about [tmux](https://github.com/tmux/tmux) terminal multiplexer.
-It has basic information about tmux, sufficiently for very basic uses.
-It is not intended to cover everything about tmux.
+This document has basic information about tmux, sufficient for very basic uses.
+This is not intended to cover everything about tmux.

 Files are distributed under the MIT license.